remarkjs/remark/packages/remark-cli/readme.md

 This package is a command line interface (CLI) that you can use in your terminal or in npm scripts and the like to inspect and change markdown files.
-This CLI is built around remark, which is a very popular ecosystem of plugins that work with markdown as structured data: ASTs (short for abstract syntax trees).
+This CLI is built around remark, which is a very popular ecosystem of plugins that work with markdown as structured data, specifically ASTs (abstract syntax trees).
 You can choose from the 150+ plugins that already exist or make your own.